AdobeDocs/campaign-standard.en/help/designing/using/styles.md

 >[!CONTEXTUALHELP]
 >id="ac_edition_backgroundimage"
 >title="Background settings"
->abstract="The Email Designer lets you personnalize background color or background image for your content.Note that background image is not supported by all email clients."
+>abstract="The Email Designer lets you personalize background color or background image for your content.Note that background image is not supported by all email clients."
 >additional-url="https://docs.google.com/spreadsheets/d/1TLo62YKm3tThUWDOIliCQFWs3dpNjpDfw6DdTr1oGOw/edit#gid=0" text="Additional info"

 When it comes to setting backgrounds with the Email Designer, Adobe recommends the following: